-To understand the potential association between benzene exposure and NHL, I reviewed the NHL general causation report prepared by Dr. Goodman (2025).
+To understand the potential association between benzene exposure and CLL, I reviewed the NHL general causation report prepared by Dr. Goodman (2025).
 In addition, I reviewed the conclusions from several regulatory agency benzene toxicological reports.
-Although ATSDR (2007a, 2015) and US EPA (2003a) generally did not make conclusions regarding the potential association between benzene exposure and NHL, IARC (2018) concluded that there is "limited evidence" that benzene exposure causes NHL.
-In its assessment of the evidence regarding drinking water contaminants at Camp Lejeune, ATSDR (2017b) concluded that there is "sufficient evidence for causation" for exposure to benzene and NHL, stating that its conclusion is based on epidemiological evidence and mechanistic evidence in animals.
+Overall, US EPA (2003a), ATSDR (2007a, 2015), and IARC (2018) conclude that there is scientific evidence that exposure to benzene can cause leukemia in humans at some doses, based predominantly on observations of associations with acute myeloid leukemia (AML), with limited evidence of associations with acute lymphocytic leukemia (ALL) and chronic lymphocytic leukemia (CLL).
+Although ATSDR (2018) and US EPA (2003a) generally did not make conclusions regarding the potential association between benzene exposure and NHL, IARC (2018) concluded that there is "limited evidence" that benzene exposure causes NHL.
+In its assessment of the evidence regarding drinking water contaminants at Camp Lejeune, ATSDR (2017b) concluded that there is "sufficient evidence for causation for benzene and all leukemia types, i.e., ALL, CLL, AML, and CML [chronic myeloid leukemia]."
+ATSDR stated that is conclusion is based on "results of the meta-analyses" and "recent cohort studies and the finding that occupational benzene exposure is associated with reductions in both lymphoid and myeloid cell types."
+ATSDR (2017b) also concluded that there is "sufficient evidence for causation" for exposure to benzene and NHL, stating that its conclusion is based on epidemiological evidence and mechanistic evidence in animals.